In vacanza su Marte: Production

 Filming took place in a studio in Cinecittà.

-Distribution
+Release

 The film, due to the closure of cinemas caused by the COVID-19 pandemic, did not have a theatrical distribution.
-On 13 December 2020, the film will be released on demand, which can be purchased or rented on the Sky Primafila, Amazon Prime Video, Apple TV, Chili, TIMvision, Infinity, Google Play Film, YouTube, Rakuten Tv and PlayStation Store platforms.
+On 13 December 2020, the film will be released on demand, which can be purchased or rented on the Sky Primafila, Amazon Prime Video, Apple TV, Chili, TIMvision, Infinity, Google Play Film, YouTube, Rakuten TV and PlayStation Store platforms.

-The film was be shown broadcast for the first time on TV on December 29 exclusively on Sky Cinema.
+The film was shown broadcast for the first time on TV on December 29 exclusively on Sky Cinema.

-The film reaches over 800,000 spectators on Sky Cinema in the first 10 days of broadcasting.
+The film reached over 800,000 spectators on Sky Cinema in its first ten days of broadcasting.